 Art has passed on his knowledge and expertise to countless students at Universities and Institutions across Australia and abroad, and is an active and valued member of the music community in Australia.

-In 2018, Art was nominated by the Production Music Association ‘Mark Awards’ (USA) for ‘Best Jazz Artist’ for his album ‘Italian Holiday’ featuring Phillips on electric and acoustic guitars, released by his record label 101 Music Pty Ltd.
+Also in 2018, Art was nominated by the Production Music Association ‘Mark Awards’ (USA) for ‘Best Jazz Artist’ for his album ‘Italian Holiday’ featuring Phillips on electric and acoustic guitars, released by his record label 101 Music Pty Ltd.

 In 2016, ‘The Tonight Show’ (USA), starring Jimmy Fallon, licensed Art’s song ‘Lazy Afternoon’ for use as guest ‘play-ons/play-offs’ featuring the original artists ‘The Roots’, the Tonight Show’s house band, who also co-wrote the song with Phillips.